wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/1-introduction.md

  -  Data Loss Prevention
  -  Anti- Malware Protection

-After completing this module, you'll be able to:<br>
+After completing this module, you'll be able to:

  -  Determine the permission levels that your organization should use in SharePoint Online when creating sites and segregating and restricting access to content that's considered confidential or proprietary.
- -  Identify the options available in SharePoint Online to maintain and recover content that has either been deleted or misplaced in the intranet.<br>
+ -  Identify the options available in SharePoint Online to maintain and recover content that has either been deleted or misplaced in the intranet.
  -  Describe the different options that provide anti-malware protection in SharePoint Online.
  -  Plan the tasks that you want to complete when migrating files shares and existing sites to SharePoint Online and OneDrive.
  -  Recover deleted and misplaced content.